dagster-io/dagster/python_modules/dagster-airflow/README.md

 DAG as a sub-DAG in another Airflow DAG, or adding dependencies between the dynamically generated Airflow steps and steps that you define in your own code.

+Note the extra `storage` parameter in the config.
+You can set this for any Dagster pipeline (and intermediate values will be automatically materialized in either `filesystem` or `s3` storage), but you **must** set it when converting a pipeline to an Airflow DAG.

 ## Running containerized (DagsterDockerOperator)

 We use the DagsterDockerOperator to define an Airflow DAG that can run in completely isolated containers corresponding to your Dagster solids.
-To run containerized, you'll need to take a few extra steps:
+To run containerized, you'll first need to containerize your repository.
+Then, you can define your Airflow DAG.

-1. Containerize your repository
-2. Set up an S3 bucket to store intermediate results
-3. Then, define your Airflow DAG

 ### Containerizing your repository